 The term was coined in the 1970's by psychologist Herbert Freudenberger, but it wasn’t until 2019 that the World Health Organisation (WHO) classified it as an "occupational phenomenon".

 Now that we've finished our small history lesson for the day, it’s time to ask the important question:

 Burnout is physical, emotional, and mental exhaustion from prolonged stress.
 Stress doesn’t come from one place.
 It can actually come from an array of sources.
 However, the most common cause is workplace stress.

-When we're looking at workplace stress, the WHO have three key areas they look at in order to diagnose it:
+When we're looking at workplace mental health issues, particularly those associated with stress, the WHO have three key areas they look at in order to diagnose it: